-Her complaint to the Supplier in November 2013 centres upon assurances that she alleges the Supplier gave about the level of annual maintenance fees payable.
-And further, that the supplier suggested that by entering into Purchase Agreement 4, those charges would reduce.
-So, I have thought about what information she was given about the fees at the Time of Sale 3 and 4 and whether a lack of information provided then could have caused an unfair debtor-creditor relationship.
+The original complaint suggests that "Maintenance fees are now horrendously expensive...".
+So, I have thought about what information she was given about the fees at the Time of Sale and whether a lack of information provided then could have caused an unfair debtor-creditor relationship.

-It is clear from the submissions of everyone involved in this complaint that there was a lot of information passed between the Supplier and Mrs W when she purchased membership of the Fractional Club and upgraded that membership at the Time of Sale 3 and 4.
-One of the main aims of the Timeshare Regulations was to enable consumers to understand the financial implications of their purchase so that they were/are put in the position to make an informed decision.
-And if a supplier's disclosure and/or the terms of a contract did not recognise and reflect that aim, and the consumer ultimately lost out or almost certainly stands to lose out from having entered into a contract whose financial implications they didn't fully understand at the time of contracting, that may lead to the Timeshare Regulations being breached, and potentially the credit agreement being found to be unfair under Section 140A of the CCA.
+It is clear from the submissions of everyone involved in this complaint that there was a lot of information passed between the Supplier and Ms M when she purchased membership of the Fractional Club at the Time of Sale.
+One of the main aims of the Timeshare Regulations and the UTCCR was to enable consumers to understand the financial implications of their purchase so that they were/are put in the position to make an informed decision.
+And if a supplier's disclosure and/or the terms of a contract did not recognise and reflect that aim, and the consumer ultimately lost out or almost certainly stands to lose out from having entered into a contract whose financial implications they didn't fully understand at the time of contracting, that may lead to the Timeshare Regulations and the UTCCR being breached, and potentially the credit agreement being found to be unfair under Section 140A of the CCA.